StiltFox/Scribe/README.md

 *note*: Windows does not include the libgcc.dll libraries by  default.
 This can be resolved by statically linking libgcc or by distributing the required DLLs with your code.

-## Linking to Stilt Fox&trade; Scribe
+## Linking to Stilt Fox&reg; Scribe
-Linking to Stilt Fox&trade; scribe is easy.
+Linking to Stilt Fox&reg; scribe is easy.
 In your CMakeLists.txt file include the following line:\
 `find_package(Scribe)`\
 then to link to your project use the following line:\
 `target_link_libraries(MyProject StiltFox::Scribe::File StiltFox::Scribe::TempFile)`\